Xtra-Computing/thundersvm/docs/get-started.md

 bunzip2 mnist.scale.bz2
 ```

 * Install ThunderSVM.
-Instructions available in [How To](how-to.md) page.
+Instructions available in the previous sections of this page.

 * Run ThunderSVM
 ```bash
 ./thundersvm-train -s 0 -t 2 -g 0.125 -c 10 mnist.scale svm.model
 ```
-The meaning of each option can be found in the [parameters](parameters.md) page.
+The meaning of each option can be found in the [Parameters](parameters.md) page.
 The training takes a while to complete.
 Once completed, you can see the classifier accuracy is 94.32%.

 ### Training SVMs for Regression
-The usage of other SVM algorithms (such as SVM regression) are similar to the above example.
-The key different is the selection of the options.
-Let's take Abalone data set as an example.
+The usage of other SVM algorithms (such as SVM regression) is similar to the above example.
+The key difference is the selection of the options.
+Let's take the ```Abalone``` data set as an example.

 * Download the Abalone data set.
 The data set is available in [this link](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression/abalone_scale).

 * Install ThunderSVM.
-Instructions available in [How To](how-to.md) page.
+Instructions available in the previous sections of this page.

 * Run ThunderSVM
 ```bash
 ./thundersvm-train -s 3 -t 2 -g 3.8 -c 1000 abalone_scale svm.model
 ```
-The meaning of each option can be found in the [parameters](parameters.md) page.
+The meaning of each option can be found in the [Parameters](parameters.md) page.

 ### Interfaces
-ThunderSVM provides python, R and Matlab interface.
-You can find the instructions in the corresponding subdirectories.
+ThunderSVM provides Python, R and Matlab interfaces.
+You can find the instructions in the corresponding subdirectories on GitHub.